PURITANISM has been described as the haunting fear that someone, somewhere may be having a good time.

 I have sadly known my fair share of alcoholics and none would have been put off by a price tag.
 They would keep buying drink and sacrifice other items.

-Welcoming the legislation this week, Tánaiste Leo Varadkar said it would help to reduce excessive drinking in the home, which he said had increased during the pandemic.
+The experts also say this move will help to reduce excessive drinking in the home, which increased during the pandemic.

 Of course, these measures will not affect those politicians who would happily purchase a €30 bottle of wine without blinking — sure, why would they target the wealthiest in society when they can soak ordinary, hard-working people instead?